zerounix/camunda.process.diagram/README.md

 }
 ```

-As you cann see my javascript code kills little angels :-)
+As you can see my javascript code kills little kittens :-)

 If everything worked we now go through the list of activities and get the extra information we provide with our custom REST services from above: